 Using a Handwriting Program…Or Not

 One question I get asked frequently is whether there is a real benefit to using a handwriting program.
 My answer is yes.
-Handwriting is, as I described above, a motor memory skills, and to write well, one must practice writing well.
+Handwriting is, as I described above, a motor memory skill, and to write well, one must practice writing well.
 Handwriting books are designed to encourage children to always write the correct way, making sure their practice builds accurate motor memory.

 If your child is struggling with handwriting, they will benefit greatly from a formal handwriting program much more than they will from homemade handwriting pages, free printables, or books from the dollar store.
 Require them to do their best and follow the instructions outlined in the curriculum.